microsoft/STL/README.md

 ## Interpreting The Results Of Tests

-Whether running the tests via building the cmake test targets or directly via the generated `stl-lit.py` script, the result of each test will be printed.
+`stl-lit.py` prints the result of each test.
 The format of each result is `{Result Code}: {Test Suite Name} :: {Test Name}:{Configuration Number}`.

 Example: